aboutus

 USGS HYDROLOGY STUDY

-At In 2014, the Board of Directors voted to contract with the USGS to conduct a comprehensive study of the Ogallala and Edwards Trinity aquifers in the District.
+In 2014, the Board of Directors voted to contract with the USGS to conduct a comprehensive study of the Ogallala and Edwards Trinity aquifers in the District.
 The objective of the project is to develop an updated regional conceptual model of the hydrogeologic framework, geochemistry and groundwaterflow system of the Ogallala and Edwards-Trinity (High Plains) aquifers within the District.
 Updates are presented to the Board by USGS staff.
+In 2015, the Board voted to continue with Phase 2 of the USGS study.
+The USGS attended the Board meeting on February 14, 2019 and gave an update on their continuing work The web app has been released for public availability and is already being upgraded to include more components of analyzed date.
+The project has been completed and USGS staff are working on the final report. the USGS increased their contributions to the project so that the web app can be better maintained.

 SUMMARY